The smallest possible bimagic square using

 =846943 |

-My last part of the above question remains open: is it possible to construct a 4th-order nearly bimagic square with 19 correct sums?
+The last part of my question above remained open: is it possible to construct a 4th-order nearly bimagic square with 19 correct sums?

 5th-order bimagic square using distinct integers?